The Reluctant Parisian

 Price: Buy Klorane dry shampoo on Amazon.

-I returned to Paris in November of 2023 and visited a few pharmacies to find all of my favorite products, plus some new ones.
+I returned to Paris recently and visited a few pharmacies to find all of my favorite products, plus some new ones.
 Here are my additional recommendations.

 Best for Redness and Rosacea: Uriage Redness Relief Cream (Nov.
 2023 update)